Design ToolsCase StudyClient Resources

 Reduce the weight of HDDs.

 They also don't require moving parts, so components have less wear and tear.
-These two factors together make it possible to create thinner and lighter devices with better battery life.
+These two factors make it possible to create thinner and lighter devices with better battery life.
 SSDs cost less per gigabyte, so it makes sense to use them for mobile devices where space and weight are at a premium.

 Battery performance is extended by using less energy than HDDs.